 Well firstly let me just re-clarify the fact that The Ultimate Retirement Loophole, Income On Demand & Agora Financial are all basically the same thing.
 Income On Demand is the “product”, Agora Financial is the company selling it & The Ultimate Retirement Loophole is the sales page that attempts to convince you into buying it.

 It is a bold conclusion but I myself am leaning towards agreeing with it – I certainly wouldn’t advise you invest any money into Agora or buy into any of their programs.
-If you really want to build a legitimate retirement income or boost one then there are programs you can join for free, such as Wealthy Affiliate for example.
-In my opinion something like that would also prove to be far more lucrative.
+If you really want to build a legitimate retirement income or boost one then there are programs you can join for free, such as Commission Academy for example.
+In my opinion, something like that would also prove to be far more lucrative.

 My opinion?
 Avoid Agora Financial.

-Feel free to leave a comment below to share your thoughts, or any any questions you might have if you have any. 🙂
+Feel free to leave a comment below to share your thoughts or any questions you might have if you have any.